trelo-bifteki/www.trelobifteki.com/src/assets/posts/case-refactoring-sql-queries.md

 An administrating application included an "advanced search" query for finding routes.
 There were around 10 search criteria that could be combined together.
-Also this query was "touching" around 10 tables in the database.
+Also this query was using around 10 tables in the database.

 Previous code was looking something like this before: